‘The best science is international’: UK, EU restore research partnership

 “It’s a club, a gang you need to be in if you’re the U.K.” says Adrian Smith, president of the Royal Society, the U.K.’s independent science academy.
 “The prestige of being associated with things like the European Research Council Fellowships, being assessed by a huge pool of experts, 30,000 researchers in 30 countries … as opposed to the alternative which is going it alone … is pretty unthinkable.”

 Tevva, a British zero-emissions truck manufacturer, isn’t just trying to create a replacement for diesel transports.
-It’s serving as a stage for European research.
+It’s also serving as a stage for European research.

 At least in a manner of speaking.
-As part of a project organized by Horizon Europe, the European Union’s behemoth scientific research and innovation program, Tevva is working with scientists and companies hailing from both the United Kingdom and the E.U. to develop the next-generation electric truck.
+As part of a project organized by Horizon Europe, the European Union’s behemoth scientific research and innovation program, Tevva is working with scientists and companies hailing from both the United Kingdom and the EU to develop the next-generation electric truck.

 “And they’ve set some really aggressive objectives, with difficult range and efficiency targets,” says Stuart Cottrell, Tevva’s head of energy services and government partnerships.